jleagle94/high-energy_notebook_tutorials/fornax_notebooks/csc-fermi-gaia-2mass_cross-match/cxc-fermi-gaia-2mass_cross-match.md

 ## Step 9: Let's plot some of the properties of the final table

-How many CSC matches per Fermi source as a function of longitude?
+For example, how many CSC matches per Fermi source are there as a function of longitude or latitude?
 Again, we see the Galactic Center has the largest number of matches.

 ```python
 counts = np.array(grouped_display_table['num_csc_matches'], dtype=int)